Woodsburgh, New York

 Woodsburgh is a village located within the Town of Hempstead in Nassau County, on the South Shore of Long Island, in New York, United States.
 The population was 897 at the time of the 2020 census.

-The Incorporated Village of Woodsburgh is included in the Five Towns (though not as one of the "five"), which is usually said to comprise the villages of Lawrence and Cedarhurst, the hamlets of Woodmere and Inwood, and the Hewletts (the villages of Hewlett Bay Park, Hewlett Harbor, and Hewlett Neck, and the hamlet of Hewlett) – along with Woodsburgh.
+The Incorporated Village of Woodsburgh is included in the Five Towns (though not as one of the "five"), which is usually said to comprise the incorporated villages of Lawrence and Cedarhurst, the hamlets of Woodmere and Inwood, and the Hewletts (the incorporated villages of Hewlett Bay Park, Hewlett Harbor, and Hewlett Neck, and the unincorporated hamlet of Hewlett – along with the incorporated village of Woodsburgh).

 History

-Woodsburgh incorporated as a village in 1912.
+Woodsburgh is named for Samuel Wood – a local executive who established a resort community in the late 19th century, in what would ultimately become the Incorporated Village of Woodsburgh in the early 20th century.
+Wood – along with business partner Robert Burton – would spearhead the community's early development.

+In 1912, Woodsburgh incorporated as a village, with the majority of residents who voted in the referendum on the matter opting to incorporate and gain home rule powers.